Solid support around the country

 Future Programmers

-The Future Programmers Fund is social initiative to promote and increase interest in programming and effective use of equipment in domestic schools.
+The Future Programmers Fund is a social initiative to promote and increase interest in programming and effective use of equipment in domestic schools.
 The Fund provides financial support for schools to provide teachers with programming and technical education, for the purchase of smaller equipment for teaching purposes and donates used computer hardware.
 Landsbankinn is one of the Fund's patrons.

 Sports and youth activities